-- Signing up: avoid signing up to apps with your Google or Facebook account.
 Your information could be shared through these parties.
 When signing up, do not use a name that identifies you - use a false name.
+Keep your personal email safe by creating a ‘junk’ email address which you only use for signing up online.
 Also, try to use apps without entering personal information, if that is allowed.

-- Lock your phone with a PIN or password.
+Locking your phone with a PIN or password is one of the best ways you can protect your data.
 If possible, set your phone to automatically lock when not in use.

-- Don’t click on suspicious or unknown links or attachments: treat a mobile phone as you would your computer.
+Don’t click on suspicious or unknown links or attachments.
+Treat your mobile phone as you would your computer.

 More useful information

-Is your data being shared with a third party or advertiser?
+Is my data being shared with a third party or advertiser?

 Mobile applications, especially apps that you download for free, depend on advertising to make money.
 They may share personally identifiable information about you with advertisers, or allow ad networks to track you.
 Almost all apps send non-personal data about how you use an app to data analytics services.
 If an app collects your universal device ID (UDID) or embeds a unique ID in the app, analytics data can be tracked back to you personally.

-Where is your data stored – on your device or in the cloud?
+Where is my data stored – on my device or in the cloud?

 The information your mobile app stores may be stored temporarily while it does its processing, or the data may be persistent, in order to build up a history.